hitvoice/DrQA/README.md

 ### related discussions
 Here's what the paper says when introducing the embedding layer:
-> We keep most of the pre-trained word embeddings fixed and only fine-tune the 1000 **most frequent question words** because the representations of some key words such as *what*, *how*, *which*, *many* could be crucial for QA systems.
+> We keep most of the pre-trained word embeddings fixed and only fine-tune the 1000 **most frequent question words** because the representations of some keywords such as *what*, *how*, *which*, *many* could be crucial for QA systems.

 So what's the difference between most frequent words and most frequent question words?
 Here are the top 20 words of each: